Take these steps and make sure that your boat is properly and lawfully registered in the Lone Star State.

 • Your local Tax Assessor-Collector Office

-How much does it cost to register a boat in the state of Texas?
+How much Does it Cost to Register a Boat in Texas?

 To register your boat in Texas, you’ll pay a fee ranging from $32 to $150.
 You’ll also pay for a registration ID card and a certificate of title when registering your boat.